PeteyChan/SimpleECS/README.md

 Min C# Framework 4.7

 ### Features:
-* No Dependencies, just build and drop in however you want
+* No Dependencies, just build or drop in however you want
 * No setup or boilerplate like marking components or code generators
 * Archetype based = fast component iteration
 * Very simple and easy to use queries